4ms/metamodule-docs-website/docs/using_metamodule.md

     If you're mapping MIDI, then send a MIDI Note or CC message.
     You may select a MIDI Channel if you wish.

+    If you're mapping to a button on the MetaButtons expander, then press the button.

    Knob:
    [![Add Mapping](./img/plaits-mapping-add.png){ .half }](./img/plaits-mapping-add.png)
    MIDI: